 There is a statistic that says that if your family earns more than $50,000 a year, you are in the top five percent richest of the worlds population.
 None of the Westerners realize that.
 Each person thinks they are too poor and do not have enough; even the very rich feel that way.

 Each of the other kingdoms also represent people around us right now:

-- the hell realms are for those who suffer the most: those who live in slavery, in war zones, under dictatorships or tyrants, who are completely trapped an have no means of escape from suffering except death. in these times, their numbers are uncountable.
+- The hell realms are for those who suffer the most: those who live in slavery, in war zones, under dictatorships or tyrants, who are completely trapped and have no means of escape from suffering except death.
+In these times, their numbers are uncountable.